Seshank1234/FUTURE_FS_02/README.md

 Project Title:
-A CRM (Customer Relationship Management) Application for small businesses.
+A CRM (Client Lead Management System) Application (Mini CRM)

 About the Project
-FUTURE_FS_2 is a web-based CRM designed to help users track leads, manage customer interactions, and maintain a dashboard for business growth.
+CRM is a web-based CRM designed to help users track leads, manage customer interactions, and maintain a dashboard for business growth.
 This project was built to simplify the process of organizing customer data in one centralized location.

 Features
 User Login: Secure access to the dashboard.